tlarock/tlarock.github.io/markdown/contact.md

 ## <a name="contact"></a> Contact

-Northeastern Email: larock.t at huksy dot neu dot edu
+Northeastern Email: larock.t at northeastern dot edu

 Personal Email: timothylarock at gmail dot com